 Budget and Payment Plan

 A realistic budget and payment plan are crucial when investing in real estate.
-The budget should consider the purchase price, transaction costs, renovation costs, and ongoing expenses such as property taxes, insurance, and maintenance costs.
+The budget should consider the purchase price, transaction costs, renovation costs, and ongoing expenses such as property taxes, insurance, and damage repair costs.
 The payment plan should consider the investor's financial capabilities and goals.

 Expected Return on Investment